RobWiederstein/open_data_leg/README.markdown

 ### Machine Readable, Liquid and Shareable Formats

 According to the [Open Data Handbook](http://opendatahandbook.org/glossary/en/terms/machine-readable/), machine readable data can be automatically read by a computer like csv (comma separated values), json (java script object notation), or xml (extensible markup language).
 The opposite of machine readable is human readable and would include non-structured data like handwriting and pdfs.
 While pdfs are digital, a computer struggles to convert pdf tables into a machine readable format.
 While the conversion is possible, it requires additional steps and can result in errors.
-(For example, [Tabula](https://tabula.technology) can convert pdf tables into a csv format, but it is awkward.)
+(For example, [Tabula](https://tabula.technology) can convert pdf tables into a csv format, but it is time consuming.)

 ## 50 State Comparison Open Data Portals